-Spreadsheets are often the default tool that analysts will use for requirements development when they are not equipped with a more sophisticated tool such as Enterprise Architect.
-So it is quite common to find that a number of members of a team, including customers, have been entering requirements into spreadsheet before Enterprise Architect has been installed.
-Fortunately Enterprise Architect has a built in facility to import these requirements so that they can be managed in a purpose built requirements modeling platform and the spread sheets can be decommissioned.
-Columns in the spread sheet will typically contain the name, description and additional properties of the requirements and these will need to be mapped to fields inside Enterprise Architect using a specification.
+Spreadsheets are often the default tool that analysts will use for Requirement Development, when they are not equipped with a more sophisticated tool such as Enterprise Architect.
+So it is quite common to find that a number of members of a team, including customers, have been entering requirements into a spreadsheet before Enterprise Architect has been installed.
+Fortunately, Enterprise Architect has a built-in facility to import such requirements so that they can be managed in a purpose-built requirements modeling platform, and the spreadsheets can be decommissioned.
+Columns in the spreadsheet will typically contain the name, description and additional properties of the requirements, which will need to be mapped to fields inside Enterprise Architect using a specification.